kubernetes-sigs/lws/keps/820-distributed-preflight-check/README.md

 The LWS annotation stores a JSON map whose keys use `<revision>/<groupIndex>` and whose values are non-negative restart counts.
 The counter survives controller restarts and LWS-initiated group recreation.
-Counts from older Pod-template revisions are ignored.
+Counts from older Pod-template revisions are retained while a rollout is active and ignored for recovery decisions.
+Once the rollout completes, LWS removes those obsolete revision keys.
 LWS clears a count when:

 - the user deletes the retained leader for recovery; or
 - scale-down removes the replica ordinal.